kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

   - take a look for any possible null values.
   - Take a look for any possible empty collection.

+## Error Management

+- Always consider errors whenever an input and outsource is in action.
+- Be cautios when managing errors in loops.
+Be sure to `break` or `continue` properly.
+- Using early `return` in a loop is a dangerous operation.
+Even it works, a new bug may be introduced in future refactorings due to early return in a loop.

 ## Exception Handling

 - **Only catch exceptions that can be properly handled; avoid catching generic exceptions.**